fsprojects/ProjectScaffold/docs/content/index.md

 ## Contributing and copyright

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.

-If you want to contribute to the documentation the please checkout the [docs](https://github.com/fsprojects/ProjectScaffold/tree/docs) branch.
+If you want to contribute to the documentation, please do so by doing a ``checkout`` of the [``docs`` branch of the repo](https://github.com/fsprojects/ProjectScaffold/tree/docs).

-The library is available under Public Domain license, which allows modification and redistribution for both commercial and non-commercial purposes.
+The library is released under a Public Domain license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the [License file][license] in the GitHub repository.